ChrstphrHll/npc_gen/students/Wenge Usunaar.md

 ---
 ### Description
 - 8th year Firbolg Monk in Jettenia
-- curly dark red hair that's pulled to the side and buzzed on the right, Hazel eyes, and Pale Gray skin
+- long frizzy blue hair that's put up, Hazel eyes, and Pale Gray skin
 - Is Supportive and Opportunistic, and has Greed as their ideal

 ### Organizations